OmicEra/OmicLearn/README.md

 ## Manuscript
 - 📰 <a href="https://doi.org/10.1021/acs.jproteome.2c00473" target="_blank">Open-access article: **Transparent Exploration of Machine Learning for Biomarker Discovery from Proteomics and Omics Data**</a>

-- OmicLearn is featured on the cover of [Journal of Proteome Research in the February 2023 issue](https://pubs.acs.org/doi/10.1021/acs.jproteome.2c00473)!
+- OmicLearn was featured as a supplementary cover of the [Special Issue on Software Tools and Resources of the Journal of Proteome Research](https://pubs.acs.org/doi/10.1021/acs.jproteome.2c00473)!

   <img alt="OmicLearn on the Cover of Journal of Proteome Research" height="500" width="400" src="./JPR_Feb_2023_OmicLearn_Cover.jpg">

 <br>